 Graduate Training in Biology

 Graduate programs in biological fields typically require two semesters of general chemistry, organic chemistry, calculus, and physics.
-Also required is extensive involvement in research through Augsburg Experience, internships, and/or independent study.
+Also required is extensive involvement in faculty-student research through URGO, McNair and other research opportunities which satisfy the Augsburg Experience.
+Student also participate in research off campus through internships and summer research experiences.
 Careful consultation with a biology advisor is recommended to select among coursework and research options.

 Teaching Licensure Major